Protein Power Up Your Day!

 Add Greek yogurt to your morning smoothie or add it to your overnight oats (link to my recipe) to get more protein.
 Add a plant-based protein source such as slivered almonds, walnuts, chia seeds or hemp seeds to your breakfast for the added benefit of heart-healthy fats.

 While grain products do contain some amino acids, they tend to be lower in protein and are mostly carbohydrate.
 The exception?
-Gabriella’s Kitchen skinnypasta HIGH PROTEIN!
+Gabriella’s Kitchen HIGH PROTEIN!
 Up your protein intake at lunch and dinner by using this pasta to benefit from high quality plant-based protein.
-You can even boost your skinnypasta dishes (and other savoury dishes) with beans or lentils for more vegetarian protein, or with seafood or lean ground turkey if desired.
+You can even boost your pasta dishes (and other savoury dishes) with beans or lentils for more vegetarian protein, or with seafood or lean ground turkey if desired.

 Adding protein-rich foods to your snacks boosts your satiety and gives you more stable energy levels throughout the day.
 Try boiled edamame as a snack, or eat your fruit with some cheese or natural nut butter.
 Hardboiled eggs, roasted chickpeas, cottage cheese and Greek yogurt are also filling high protein snacks.
 Try this Healthier Spinach Dip with Greek yogurt to up the protein in your veggies and dip!